jjmaldonis/obsidian-audio-notes/README.md

 - `Ctrl + Shift + Space`: Toggle play/pause
 - `Ctrl + Shift + N`: Create new audio note at current time
 - `Ctrl + Shift + G`: Regenerate current audio note

+#### Live Update for Reading

+If you like to read as you listen, you can add the `liveUpdate: true` attribute to the codeblock.

+When this feature is turned on, the quote in the audio note will automatically update as the audio plays.

 ## Using on Mobile